 - To raise the profile of Japanese and Japan within the school, and motivate schools already teaching Japanese or doing Japan-related projects to continue this excellent work.

 - To motivate the students who have been involved in learning Japanese or about Japan at the school.

-We hope that the contest will benefit participating schools, for example by contributing to teachers' and students' intercultural understanding, cross-curricular awareness and ICT skills.
+We hope that the contest will benefit participating schools, for example by contributing to teachers' and students' intercultural understanding, cross-curricular awareness and ICT/Computing skills.

 The contest is organised by the Japan Foundation London.
 The Japan Foundation is Japan's principal organisation for promoting international cultural exchange.